course-details-portlet

 Course content

 The course aims to give students knowledge about research design with an emphasis on the relation between theory, methodology and empirical research.
 The course starts with introductory lectures and obligatory fieldwork preparation where the students in groups will formulate research questions and prepare a research design.
 Following this there will be a three-day fieldcourse where students in groups will carry out an empirical study.
-The research questions must be formulated be within the focus areas at the Department of Geography.
+The research questions formulated must be within the focus areas at the Department of Geography.
 The research questions and main findings shall be reported in the form of a short, written group-based report.

 Learning outcome